Air Fryer Donut Holes

 • For the fluffiest donut holes, use yeast instead of baking powder.
 It’s slightly more time-consuming, but it’s just as easy!
 Just replace the baking soda with yeast in a 1:1 ratio.
 Make sure your whole milk is body-temp warm.
 You can then add it to the mixing bowl with the sugar and yeast.
 If you’re planning to use instant rise yeast, you won’t need to let it proof for as long.

-• Air fryer donut holes made with the backing powder will be dense, but they are easy, quick, and very much delicious!
+• Air fryer donut holes made with the backing powder will be dense, but they are easy, quick, and very delicious!

 • If you’re planning to use a can of biscuit dough, I suggest going with Southern-style or buttermilk biscuits.
 The flaky layer-type biscuits just won’t give you the same structural integrity, and you risk the biscuit donut holes falling apart.